thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 ![image](/images/user-guide/rule-engine-2-0/nodes/enrichment-originator-telemetry-fixed-interval.png)

-- **Dynamic interval** - if **Use dynamic interval** is toggled, **Interval start** and **Interval end** are configured by specifying templates.
+- **Dynamic interval** - if **Use dynamic interval** is enabled, **Interval start** and **Interval end** are configured by specifying templates.
 Values extracted using these templates are considered to be [UNIX millisecond timestamps](https://en.wikipedia.org/wiki/Unix_time).
 This interval is absolute, meaning that start and end times are based on specific points in time provided by the templates.

 ![image](/images/user-guide/rule-engine-2-0/nodes/enrichment-originator-telemetry-dynamic-interval.png)